stefanprodan/openfaas-flux/README.md

 At startup, the Sealed Secrets Controller generates a RSA key and logs the public key.
-Using `kubeseal` you can save your public key as `pub-cert.pem`, the public key can be safely stored in Git, and you can use it to encrypt secrets **offline**:
+Using `kubeseal` you can save your public key as `pub-cert.pem`, the public key can be safely stored in Git, and can be used to encrypt secrets **offline**:

 ```bash
 kubeseal --fetch-cert \